ahdinosaur/campjs-viii-ludditejs/README.md

 ## promise

-a "promise" is an eventual values
+a "promise" is an eventual value

-a "continuable" is a function that takes a single argument, a node-style (error-1st) callback.

 ```js
 const promise = new Promise((resolve, reject) => {